Howard A. Howe: Awards and recognition

 In 1942, Dr. Howe was a winner of the first E. Mead Johnson Award and in 1958 was named to the Polio Hall of Fame of the National Foundation in Warm Springs, Ga.
 His work had also resulted in a number of awards from local groups including a McCormick Unsung Hero award.

 Later life

 Following his retirement from Hopkins as a result of ill health, he continued to do research for the Maryland State Health Department until moving to Warwick, Rhode Island.

-Death

-Dr. Howe, who was 75, had lived in Warwick, R.I. for three years.
-He died at the Rhode Island Hospital after a long Illness.